teaghan/astronomy-12/md_files/3_5_life_cycle.md

    <br><br>
 5. **Main Sequence Trends**: Describe how the mass, luminosity, surface temperature, and radius of main-sequence stars change in value going from the “bottom” to the “top” of the main sequence.
    <br><br>
-6. **Spectral Data Analysis**: Review the spectral data for the five stars in Table A:
+6. **Spectral Data Analysis**: Review the spectral data for the five stars in the table below:

    | **Star** | **Spectrum**      |
    |:--------:|:-----------------:|